GrzechuG/PyTorchLab/README.md

 # PyTorchLab
-Easy to use PyTorch training framework with a single fit/train method
+Easy to use PyTorch training framework with a single fit method

 Progress : Basic functionality working